-As of 08/15/2018, it is not known if Saginaw Housing Commission is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 11/30/2021, it is not known if Saginaw Housing Commission is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Saginaw Housing Commission manages 1,175 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Saginaw Housing Commission manages 1,127 active Housing Choice Vouchers.